paul-vautier/RustChess/README.md

 This project was made with the intent of learning Rust.

-It features a playable chess game and a Chess engine
+It features a playable chess game and a Chess engine.
+The engine current goal initially was not about performances (i.e. using [bitboards](https://www.chessprogramming.org/Bitboards)), but about learning how to right an idiomatic rust application.

 ## File structure
 ```